-LA-1171 ELD English Full Year - 1 credit
+LA-1171 ESOL English

-This course is for students who are newest to the United States and/or in the earliest stages of learning English.
-This course will provide an opportunity for students to increase listening, speaking, reading, and writing skills.
+Students who speak a language other than English will work to increase fluency in all areas of English Language Arts including listening, speaking, reading and writing.
 Instruction will integrate all areas of communication.
-Students will gain proficiency in social and academic language.
+Students will gain proficiency in Basic Interpersonal Communication Skills in English preparing them to enter mainstream English literacy and composition classes.
 This course may be repeated for credit.